Attorneys Who Understand Their Clients

 • Written plan of succession for a business

-While this list is not extensive, the issues mentioned here include some of the most common goals people often have when signing a last will and testament.
+While this list is not complete, the issues listed here include some common goals people have when signing a last will and testament.

 Your will is not valid if, when you signed it, you didn’t fully understand what you were doing.
 You must have knowledge and understanding regarding the true value of your estate and all its assets.
 You must also understand the implications of the instructions you have incorporated into the document, specifically regarding asset distribution, beneficiaries and heirs.

-If someone believes that you were not of sound mind when you signed a will or that someone threatened or coerced you into signing, that person may decide to contest the will in court.
+If someone believes you were not of sound mind when you signed a will, they may contest it.
+They may also contest it if someone threatened or coerced you into signing.
 A probate judge would then review the evidence and determine whether your will is valid or invalid.
 To avoid problems, it’s best to navigate the estate planning process with experienced support from someone who is well-versed in Pennsylvania estate and probate laws.